A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Model

-Note that in \cite{Bayraktar_2019} the results are obtained in the case of linear dependence of the gain functional with respect to the equilibrium distribution.
-We extend here the results to the case of concave nonlinear dependence.
-We make the following assumption on the function $s$. \begin{hypo} The function $s:\R \to \R$ is supposed to be decreasing, concave and differentiable and such that $s':\R \to \R$ is bounded. \end{hypo}
+In the case of a homogeneous population and \textit{linear dependence of the objective function with respect to the equilibrium distribution}, the results are obtained in \cite{Bayraktar_2019}.
+We extend them here to the more general case of \textit{convex nonlinear dependencies}.